UW-Climate-Risk-Lab/climate-risk-map/backend/physical_asset/infraXclimate/scenariomip/README.md

 A single code run will process a given climate variable for all user-defined Shared Socioeconomic Pathways (SSP), and intersect the results with a given OSM feature type.

+In the future as the lab scales, this single process can be broken up into separate components.

 ## Table of Contents

 - [Scripts](#scripts)